 - Predictively delivering information

 To be effective, your digital asset management system should understand the different content types, and the inherent information that comes from those content types.
 There’s so much data - for example, an image - it’s not just the subject matter, but the asset may include important data such as the location, time of day, what product is in the image, talents rights, different renditions and more.

-With AI, in-house agencies can extract and enrich the metadata, and use it across the product lifecycle - from materials to packaging design, campaign creation, and content analytics, such as what content is being used, where it’s being used, which content is getting the best results, or most viewed by customers, and more.
+With AI, in-house agencies can extract and enrich the metadata, and use it across the product lifecycle - from materials to packaging design, creative campaign development, and content analytics, such as what content is being used, where it’s being used, which content is getting the best results, or most viewed by customers, and more.

 Using Generic and Business-specific AI to Optimize Usage of Content